Ingredients

 Tips for Making Good Rice Pilaf

-• Before making the rice pilaf, rinse the rice until the water runs totally clear to remove starch and obtain white rice.
+Rinse the rice until the water runs completely clear to remove excess starch.

 Other Meal Inspiration